Being a designer on multiple multidisciplinary teams for in-car apps,

 Have a look at Pay to Park- my team designed the in-car part.

 Testing in car is the most authentic, but requires more set-up.
-For the apps used only when the car is stationary, it is sufficient to test behind a desk.
+For the apps used only when the car is stationary, we found out it was sufficient to test behind a desk.

-Testing on chairs with a tablet is the best fit for rapid testing.
+Testing on chairs with a tablet was the best fit for rapid testing.
 This one was prototyped and executed in less than 6 hours.

 Creating perfect designs and documentation doesn't guarantee that the developed app will match them exactly.
 Technical restrictions we didn't know about or developer errors can cause differences.
 To ensure quality, we test the developed version and report functional and visual improvements.
 For example putting a loading screen instead of displaying a screen without text which loads later.